lonesomegeek/LSG.GenericCrud/README.md

 # LSG.GenericCrud

 # Introduction
-This library is used to provide simplified RESTful CRUD apis with:
+This library is used to provide simplified RESTful CRUD apis with a multilayer architecture:
-- Untyped Crud Controller
+- Generic Crud Controller
-- Untyped Repository.
+- Generic Entity Framework Repository.

 This library allies injection (IoC), minimum codebase for maximum efficiency.